 There are wonderful beaches lining the coast all the way in the west and south.
 The beaches look like this:

 Ahangama Beach on the South Coast

 We saw a lot of beaches and finally found out that the best beaches exist in the east.

 The rural east has white, wide and undiscovered beaches, a lot of them.
 You can almost have a beach on your own which in these days is real luxury!

 View of Passekudah bay, East Coast of Sri Lanka

 Then there are the jungles.
 The inner part of Sri Lanka is mostly jungle, thick green jungle with lots of wildlife like monkeys, birds and elephants.
-There are really so many different birds!
-You can hear their sounds best in early morning when it’s still misty before the heat.
+There are so many different birds!
+You can hear their sounds best in early morning when it’s still misty before the heat takes in.